singhprincejeet/sentiment_analysis/README.md

 | Run 2         |               |               |               |

 ### Step 2
 - add extra features and note differences.
 TODO: features such as emoticons,  pos and neg words, punctuations

+ **Run 6** - Our genereated arff file with added attributes: Positive and negative word counts.
+Since we observed improvements with tf-idf (more wight on rare words), stemming (PorterStemmer) and stop word removal (From assignment 1), we also applied this to the new arff.